Skip navigation links

 Mamba Hamissi, owner of award-winning restaurant Baobab Fare; Richard Grundy, co-founder and CEO of youth-centered tech education organization JOURNi; Tracey Patterson, president, and Randall Mosley, executive director, of nonprofit and community resource Perry Outreach Center

-The keynote session at the event featured local, Detroit-based clients who have worked with law clinics to grow their organizations and achieve their goals.
-Featured panelists were (from left to right) Mamba Hamissi, owner of award-winning restaurant Baobab Fare; Richard Grundy, co-founder and CEO of youth-centered tech education organization JOURNi; Tracey Patterson, president, and Randall Mosley, executive director, of nonprofit and community resource Perry Outreach Center.
-The panel was moderated by Dana Thompson, clinical professor of law and director of Transactional Law Clinics Program at the University of Michigan.
+The keynote session featured Detroit-based clients who have worked with law clinics to grow their organizations and achieve their goals.
+Panelists were, from left, Mamba Hamissi, owner of the award-winning restaurant Baobab Fare; Richard Grundy, co-founder and CEO of the youth-centered tech education organization JOURNi; Tracey Patterson, president and Randall Mosley, executive director, of the nonprofit and community resource Perry Outreach Center.
+The panel was moderated by Dana Thompson, clinical professor of law and director of the Transactional Law Clinics Program at the University of Michigan.

 It might be time to rename the field of transactional law.
-At least that’s what Richard Grundy concluded when talking about his experience with transactional law clinics, including at his alma mater, Michigan State University, as well as the University of Michigan.
+At least that’s what Richard Grundy concluded when talking about his experience with transactional law clinics, including at his alma mater, Michigan State University and the University of Michigan.

-Grundy is co-founder and CEO of JOURNi, a youth-centered tech education nonprofit based in Detroit that was among the inaugural clients of the Equitable Entrepreneurship & Innovation Law Clinic at MSU’s College of Law.
-In working with the clinics, Grundy gained access to legal aid and advice for his organization from law students.
+Grundy is co-founder and CEO of JOURNi, a youth-centered tech education nonprofit based in Detroit that was among the inaugural clients of the Equitable Entrepreneurship and Innovation Law Clinic at MSU’s College of Law.
+Through the clinics, Grundy received legal aid and advice for his organization from law students.

 “I’m not sure why it’s called ‘transactional’ because it’s actually relationship-based work,” he said.
 “It’s been incredibly helpful to have a community of attorneys who are proactive and help us prevent challenges as thought partners.
 Working with the clinics was a way for me to get to know attorneys and see how they care about the same things we care about.
 They’re genuine and authentic.”

-Grundy offered these glowing remarks as a panelist at the 21st Annual Transactional Clinical Conference, hosted by MSU Law in Detroit on May 20-21.
-He spoke alongside fellow Detroit-based leaders Mamba Hamissi, co-founder and co-owner of award-winning restaurant Baobab Fare, as well as Tracey Patterson, president, and Randall Mosley (B.S.
-Social Science ’78), executive director, of the Perry Outreach Center, a nonprofit and community resource center in the city’s Southwest neighborhood.
+Grundy shared these remarks as a panelist at the 21st Annual Transactional Clinical Conference, hosted by MSU College of Law in Detroit on May 20-21.
+He spoke alongside fellow Detroit-based leaders Mamba Hamissi, co-founder and co-owner of the award-winning restaurant Baobab Fare and Tracey Patterson, president and Randall Mosley (B.S. social science ’78), executive director of the Perry Outreach Center, a nonprofit and community resource center in the city’s southwest neighborhood.

 TCC breakout session

-This year’s event featured a variety of breakout sessions including panel discussions, workshops and roundtables focused on the importance of community partnerships, the future of transactional law, teaching methods and more.
+This year’s event featured a variety of breakout sessions, including panel discussions, workshops and roundtables focused on community partnerships, the future of transactional law, teaching methods and more.

 For Hamissi and his wife, who came to Detroit as refugees from Burundi, opening a small business was a way to achieve security.
-However, he admitted there were numerous uphill battles—from language barriers to understanding the intricacies of local and statewide laws.
+However, he said there were numerous uphill battles — from language barriers to understanding the intricacies of local and state laws.

 Kristin Wolff, clinical assistant professor of law in the Zell Entrepreneurship Clinic at the University of Michigan; Anne Choike, associate clinical professor of law and director of MSU Law’s Equitable Entrepreneurship & Innovation Law Clinic; Maya Watson, assistant clinical professor and director of the Business and Community Law Clinic at Wayne State University

-Co-chairs for the 21st Annual Transactional Clinical Conference were (from left to right) Kristin Wolff, clinical assistant professor of law in the Zell Entrepreneurship Clinic at the University of Michigan; Anne Choike, associate clinical professor of law and director of MSU Law’s Equitable Entrepreneurship & Innovation Law Clinic; Maya Watson, assistant clinical professor and director of the Business and Community Law Clinic at Wayne State University
+Co-chairs for the 21st Annual Transactional Clinical Conference were, from left, Kristin Wolff, clinical assistant professor of law in the Zell Entrepreneurship Clinic at the University of Michigan; Anne Choike, associate clinical professor of law and director of MSU College of Law’s Equitable Entrepreneurship and Innovation Law Clinic; and Maya Watson, assistant clinical professor and director of the Business and Community Law Clinic at Wayne State University.

 The conference offered sessions on clinical pedagogy, transactional practice and the role of transactional law in advancing economic and social justice.
 One presentation brought in experts from the U.S. Securities and Exchange Commission to discuss expanding access to capital for clients.

 Another featured a clinical professor assessing artificial intelligence as a lawyering and pedagogical tool, outlining promising opportunities to use AI for practicing negotiation and generating questions for client meetings.
-And many sessions showcased ways to empower and support students as the next generation of problem solvers.
+Many sessions showcased ways to empower and support students as the next generation of problem solvers.

-Holding the event in Detroit was fitting with the theme too.
-Known for its resilience, the Motor City is a community that’s driving change much like transactional law clinics.
-The event took place at the Michigan State University Apple Developer Academy, which is an epicenter of innovation.
+Holding the event in Detroit was fitting with the theme as well.
+Known for its resilience, the Motor City is a community that’s driving change — much like transactional law clinics.
+The event took place at the Michigan State University Apple Developer Academy, an epicenter of innovation.

-This year’s sold-out event welcomed attendees from over 45 leading law schools (including Harvard, Columbia, Duke and the University of Pennsylvania) to also explore Detroit through excursions and tours of local cuisine, museums and cultural centers.
-The excursions were intended by the conference planning committee to foster even deeper connections, not only among the conference attendees but also between conference attendees and the host city.
+This year’s sold-out event welcomed attendees from more than 45 leading law schools — including Harvard, Columbia, Duke and the University of Pennsylvania — to explore Detroit through excursions and tours of local cuisine, museums and cultural centers.
+The excursions were intended by the conference planning committee to foster deeper connections not only among attendees but also between participants and the host city.

-One such excursions was a guided tour by leaders of The Detroit Black Food Sovereignty Network of The Detroit Food Commons, which includes the community banquet hall commercial kitchens as well as the Detroit People's Food Coop, a community-owned grocery store.
-The tour described DBCFSN’s mission to ensure that Detroit's Blackpopulation plays a significant role in the local food movement, and DBCFSN’s experience working with legal clinics over the years.
+One such excursion was a guided tour led by the Detroit Black Food Sovereignty Network of the Detroit Food Commons, which includes a community banquet hall, commercial kitchens and the Detroit People’s Food Co-op, a community-owned grocery store.
+The tour described DBCFSN’s mission to ensure that Detroit’s Black population plays a significant role in the local food movement and its experience working with legal clinics over the years.

-“Through every step of this event,” she said, “we were trying to be engaged with the local community, featuring local caterers, such as Norma G’s, and supporting former clients or local entrepreneurs and organizations, because that’s what our work is all about.
+“Through every step of this event,” she said, “we were trying to be engaged with the local community — featuring local caterers such as Norma G’s and supporting former clients, local entrepreneurs and organizations — because that’s what our work is all about.
 We want to change the system to better serve everyone.”

 This story originally appeared on the College of Law website.